Secure Order Based Voting Using Distributed Tallying: Distributed tallying

 \subsection{Secret sharing}

 Secret sharing schemes~\citep{Shamir79} enable distributing a secret $s$ among a set of parties, $\bT=\{T_1,\ldots,T_D\}$.
 Each party, $T_d$, $d \in [D]:=\{1,\ldots,D\}$, is given a random value $s_d$, called {\em a share}, that relates to the secret $s$.
 Those shares satisfy the following two conditions: (a) $s$ can be reconstructed only by combining the shares given to specific {\em authorized} subsets of parties, and (b) shares belonging to unauthorized subsets of parties reveal zero information on $s$.

-The notion of secret sharing was introduced, independently, by \citet{Shamir79} and \citet{Blakley}, for the case of threshold secret sharing.
-In threshold secret sharing there is some threshold $D'\leq D$ and then the authorized subsets are those of size at least $D'$.
+In {\em threshold} secret sharing there is some threshold $D'\leq D$ and then the authorized subsets are those of size at least $D'$.
 Such secret sharing schemes are called $D'$-out-of-$D$.

 Shamir's $D'$-out-of-$D$ secret sharing scheme operates over a finite field $\ZZ_p$, where $p>D$ is a prime sufficiently large so that all possible secrets may be represented in $\ZZ_p$.
 It has two procedures: {\sf Share} and {\sf Reconstruct}: